vadkutsen/hotskills-polygon/README.md

 # MeDo - Blockchain Freelance Platform
 MeDo is a prototype of a freelancing platform which stores it's data on blockchain.

-Application deployed on Spheron Network at [https://medo-polygon.netlify.app/](https://medo-polygon.netlify.app/), currently running on Mumbai testnet.
+Application is currently running on Mumbai testnet.
 Smart Contract deployed at address 0x3aD0caD9E7Fb1A7A46F6F0665bbC97BdfDdaD740.

 ## Introduction